Arnavpratap2004/HateSpeech_using_CAD-RAG/README.md

 For each prediction, CAD-RAG provides:
 - **Retrieved contextual documents** supporting the decision
 - **Reasoning chain** explaining the classification

+**Override Decision Transparency:** When the final LLM classification differs from the pre-retrieval analysis, the system explicitly documents this override in the reasoning output.
+The explanation includes the specific retrieved evidence that justified the reclassification (e.g., reclaimed speech corpus matches, contextual disambiguation from news sources, or community-specific usage patterns).
+This transparency ensures that override decisions are auditable and grounded in retrieved evidence rather than arbitrary model behavior.

 ### Example